University admissions marketing calendar for India — month-by-month campaign timing, channel sequencing, and budget allocation

 Most Indian universities treat their university admissions marketing calendar like they’re planning a month-long sale at a retail store.
 They start in May, run everything simultaneously, and wonder why their cost per inquiry is ₹2,500 in June but ₹8,000 by July.
 The problem isn’t your budget.
 The problem is timing.

-Parents and students begin researching universities 6-12 months before applications open, according to admissions research.
-But most universities start thinking about marketing in January, then scramble for faculty videos and alumni testimonials when applications go live.
-By then, early decision-makers have already chosen competitors.
+Parents and students typically begin researching universities 6-12 months before applications open.
+Most universities, though, don’t start marketing until January—then they scramble for faculty videos and alumni testimonials when applications go live.
+By then, early decision-makers have already committed to competitors.

 This calendar gives you a month-by-month playbook for the July-August intake (India’s main academic cycle).
 It’s built on what actually works: awareness building months before applications open, strategic inquiry campaigns when intent is high, and aggressive retention messaging after enrollment.
 You’ll waste less budget running the wrong channels at the wrong time.